 The Group recognizes a loss allowance for expected credit losses ("ECL") on financial assets that are measured at amortised cost which comprise mainly of receivables.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.
 Impairment provisions for other receivables are recognised based on a forward looking expected credit loss model.
 The methodology used to determine the amount of the provision is based on whether there has been a significant increase in credit risk since initial recognition of the financial asset.
-For those where the credit risk has not increased significantly since initial recognition of the financial asset, twelve month expected credit losses along with gross interest income are recognised.
+For those where the credit risk has not increased significantly since initial recognised.
 For those for which credit risk has increased significantly, lifetime expected credit losses along with the gross interest income are recognised.
 For those that are determined to be credit impaired, lifetime expected credit losses along with interest income on a net basis are recognised.